omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 <details>
   <summary><strong> Sprint 1 - 08/10/2020 </strong></summary>

-Having completed the task of setting up Jira and other resources the main focus was on preparatory work for the upcoming week.
-This involved adding to the existing set of Customer Questions constructed and beginning to develop of how GitHub Pages works.
+Having completed the task of setting up Jira and other resources needed for the project, the focus was on preparatory work for the upcoming week.
+This involved adding to the existing set of Customer Questions constructed and develop an understanding of how GitHub Pages works.
 <img src="docs/sprints/Sprint 1.png">

 <br>